Miro tables enable you to structure all of your board content in a matter of seconds.

 Table context menu

-There are many useful features that can help you to perform your task on tables.
-Here is the description of each function:
+Within the table's context menu there are many useful features that can help you customize your tables.

 |Add row or column|